TheOdinProject/curriculum/git/foundations_git/git_basics.md

 1. Add "Hello Odin!" to a new line in `README.md` and save the file with <kbd>Ctrl</kbd> + <kbd>S</kbd> (Mac: <kbd>Cmd</kbd> + <kbd>S</kbd>).

 1. Go back to your terminal, or if you're using Visual Studio Code, open the built-in terminal by pressing <kbd>Ctrl</kbd> + <kbd>&#96;</kbd> (backtick).
-Then, type `git status`.
+Then type `git status`.
 Notice how the output is similar to when we created our `hello_world.txt` file before adding it to the staging area, except the `README.md` file is listed in a section titled "Changes not staged for commit".
 The meaning is similar to the "Untracked files" section in that the file is not yet added to the staging area.

 1. Add README.md to the staging area with `git add README.md`.